patternexon/ProgrammingAssignment2/README.md

 This is my solution to the second programming assignment in the R programming course.

-Methods here provide the ability solve for the inverse of matrices faster by caching the inverse of the matrix
+Methods here provide the ability solve for the inverse of matrices faster by caching the inverse of the same matrix computed previously.

 ### makeCacheMatrix
 - Creates a modified Matrix whose inverse is easily cached